Broadband & TV

 Paying more is helping to provide cheap deals

 Existing customers paying more helps companies offer cheaper prices to new customers.
 New customers get better deals because companies need to offer discounts to encourage you to join.
-The strength of their brand and products isn’t enough on its own, especially in industries where a product or service is identical, like energy.
+The strength of their brand and products isn’t enough on its own, especially in industries where a product or service is perceived to be very similar, like broadband.

 Better deals for existing customers